We know razor bumps are not cool and they can occur anywhere on your body wherever your shave including your pubic area.

 5. Try Natural Alternatives Of Aftershave products

-A lot of brands claim to have designed the formula that can reduce the chances of razor bumps.
+A lot of brands claim to have designed a formula that can reduce the chances of razor bumps.
 However, these products can damage the skin in several other ways.
 Therefore, it is wise to avoid these products and go with the ones that are natural.

 Aloe vera and coconut oil are the best alternatives to these products.
 These provide relief against minor burns and act as a barrier between skin and the environment.
 Therefore, no bacteria or foreign body is able to gain entry into the skin to cause infections.

 Aloe vera also gives time to the skin to heal from the minor cuts.
-Coconut oil, on the other hand, increases the hydration and incorporates antioxidants in the skin.
+Coconut oil, on the other hand, increases hydration and incorporates antioxidants in the skin.
 Therefore, consequently, you decrease the risks of razor bumps.